When our readers ask “what is a dog muzzle?” we tend to find they mean one of two things. Either

 We don’t want our loving, affectionate dogs to be misunderstood, or unfairly judged because they are wearing one.

-A lot of people are also concerned that muzzles are inhumane.
+A lot of people also worry that muzzles are inhumane.

 Is Using A Dog Muzzle Cruel?